Opinion | Joe Scarborough: ‘We made the same mistake that people made during Hitler’s rise’

 Racism mixed with mendacity: These have been Trump’s hallmarks all along, and yes: They were plenty in plain evidence at the time that “Morning Joe” started treating Trump so sweetly.
 Birtherism is all anyone ever needed to figure out Trump.

-In June 2017, Trump launched a vile Twitter attack against Scarborough and Brzezinski, prompting the former to remark on the air, “The guy that’s in the White House now is not the guy we knew two years ago,” said Scarborough, referencing the yuk-it-up days on “Morning Joe.”
+In June 2017, Trump launched a vile Twitter attack against Scarborough and Brzezinski.
+“The guy that’s in the White House now is not the guy we knew two years ago,” Scarborough remarked on the air, referencing the yuk-it-up days on “Morning Joe.”
 “The guy that’s in the White House is not even close.”

 Actually, no: The guy that’s in the White House has been very stable.
 That is, stable in his penchant to destroy everything and everyone that doesn’t feed his ego.
 From his own experiences with Trump, Scarborough knows all about that.